available for purchase

 C1’s Professional Development for Actors program is designed to empower participants to be creative and collaborative, while developing their voice and building their skills.
 Like a skilled tradesperson, an actor needs to practice their craft, developing body, voice, and imagination.

-Eight weeks of class work culminate in this virtual showcase of scene and monologue work.
-This is your chance to see what these actors can do!
+Eight weeks of class work culminate in a virtual showcase of scene and monologue work, which will be viewable to the public.

 Students who have completed the course have gone on to perform at companies around the city, including American Repertory Theater, Actors’ Shakespeare Project, Commonwealth Shakespeare Company, Fresh Ink Theatre, Front Porch Arts Collective, Huntington Theatre Company, and Lyric Stage Company.